Upper Hudson River Railroad: History

 The Upper Hudson River Railroad uses the Adirondack Railway line built by Thomas C. Durant in 1871 to North Creek.
 North Creek station is where Theodore Roosevelt learned he was to become president of the United States of America after President William McKinley was assassinated in 1901.

-During World War II, magnetite, ilmenite, and titanium were shipped by rail from Tahawus by the Delaware and Hudson Railway (D&H).
-The D&H, which acquired the Adirondack Line from William West Durant in 1889, ran through this region until 1989 when the mine at Tahawus closed.
-The D&H last operated Monday through Saturday scheduled passenger service in the 1950s; reduced to summer service by the mid-1950s.
-Regular service having entirely ended by 1957, with only freight service remaining.
+Passenger service was reduced to summer-only in 1950 and discontinued altogether in 1957.

 In 1998 the right of way was purchased by Warren County with plans to operate an excursion train to improve tourism and economic development in the area.
 In 1999, the Upper Hudson River Railroad was formed and introduced an excursion train that ran 8.5 mi south from North Creek to Riverside Station in Riparius.

 The track from Riverside Station 40 mi south to Hadley was rebuilt by 2007.
 The Upper Hudson River Railroad celebrated its tenth year with a run, dubbed "40 Miler", that started at the 96 ft high trestle in Hadley and ended at the restored 90 ft turntable in North Creek.
 The 2007 season included excursions to 1000 acre Ranch, the 40 miler to Hadley, and a Payroll Robbery.
 Various actors playing the roles of clowns, hobos, and a musician/storyteller join the excursions.